Perturbation Analysis of Quantum Reset Models: The non-interacting tripartite

 where $\un_{\#}$ denotes the identity operator on $\cH_\#$ and $\tr_\#$ denotes the operator on the tensor product of Hilbert spaces with indices different from $\#$, obtained by taking the partial trace over $\cH_\#$.
 For later purposes, $\tr_{\#\#'}$ denotes the operator on the Hilbert space with index different from $\#$ and $\#'$ obtained by taking the partial trace over $\cH_\#\otimes\cH_{\#'}$.
 For example, \be \tr_A : \cB(\cH_A\otimes\cH_C\otimes\cH_B)\ra \cB(\cH_C\otimes\cH_B),\ \ \tr_{AB} : \cB(\cH_A\otimes\cH_C\otimes\cH_B)\ra \cB(\cH_C) \ee will be viewed as linear maps.
 We shall abuse notations and write $H_\#$ for the Hamiltonian both on $\cH_\#$ and $\cH$, the context making it clear what we mean.
 Also, we shall denote the non-Hamiltonian part of the generator by \be \cD(\rho)=\gamma_A(\tau_A\otimes \tr_A(\rho)-\rho)+\gamma_B(\tr_B(\rho)\otimes \tau_B-\rho), \ee so that $ \cL(\rho)=-i\big[H_A+H_C +H_B , \rho\big]+\cD(\rho). $ \begin{rem} If $n_B=1$, $\cH_B\simeq \C$ and the last tensor product is trivial.
 Hence the \qrm reduces to $\cL(\rho)=-i\big[H_A+H_C, \rho\big]+\gamma_A(\tau_A\otimes \tr_A(\rho)-\rho)$ on $\cH_A\otimes \cH_C$, while keeping $\gamma_B>0$. \end{rem}

-Let us start by a structural result showing that the \qrm at time $t$, $e^{t\cL}(\rho_0)$, with $\rho_0$ a state, is a CPTP map, by proving that its generator takes the form of a Lindblad operator.
-More precisely, one needs to show that the non-Hamiltonian part of their generator (\ref{triqrm}) takes the form of a dissipator, {\it i.e.}
+Let us start by a structural result saying that the \qrm at time $t$, $e^{t\cL}(\rho_0)$, with $\rho_0$ a state, is a CPTP map, by \aj{recalling that its generator can be cast under the form of a Lindblad operator, see e.g. \cite{Brask15, Hartmann17, LPS}}.
+More precisely, the non-Hamiltonian part of their generator (\ref{triqrm}) takes the form of a dissipator, {\it i.e.}

 Given (\ref{triqrm}), it is enough to consider $\tau_A\otimes \tr_A(\rho)-\rho$ defined on $\cH=\cH_A\otimes\cH_C$. \begin{prop} Let $\tau_A=\sum_{k}t_k|\ffi_k\ket\bra\ffi_k|$ be the spectral decomposition of $\tau_A$, where $\{\ffi_k\}_{k}$ is a complete orthonormal basis of $\cH_A$.
 Then